68thandMaine/CSharp_CodeReview2/ReadMe.md

 Output: count = 2
 Note: This behavior is very similar to behavior 5.
 The difference is that in the test methods I will be returning an integer value as a count rather than a string value.
 I think that I can refactor behaviors 5 and 6 together.

+_Behavior 7_
+Will change all letters to lower case for more specific comparing
+Input: Hello
+Output: hello

 ## Built With